otacoo/sd-webui-civitai-downloader/README.md

 - View model information and preview images before downloading.
 - Real-time download progress and the ability to cancel downloads.
 - Adds buttons to every model card to open the model page or delete the files.
-- Models are automatically saved in the correct folders (Checkpoints, Lora, LyCORIS, Textual Inversion, Hypernetworks etc.). *Note: I chose to save all LoCon and LyCORIS files into the Lora folder by default, you change this the settings.*
+- Models are automatically saved in the correct folders (Checkpoints, Lora, LyCORIS, Textual Inversion, Hypernetworks etc.).
 - Saves model metadata and preview images alongside the downloaded model file.

 ## SD WebUI Installation